moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 #### Classes with their name beginning with or ending with

-When performing queries, it is often usefull to start with a substep of class by looking at their names.
+When performing queries, it is often useful to start with a substep of classes by looking at their names.
 This can be done easily using the `beginWith:` and the `endWith` methods.

 ```st